sippohippo/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

 ### Creating a new user or logging in

-1. At the beginning there is a choice of either logging in with an existing profile or creating a new one
+1. At the beginning there is a choice of either logging in with an existing profile or creating a new one (**Partially complete**)
 2. The user can create a new profile
 	* The user must choose a username that is at least 4 characters long
 	* The program checks that the username is available